-COU 2213 Counseling Children and Adolescents COU 2223 Addictive Behavior and Recovery COU 2283 Introduction to Counseling and Social Work Practice I COU 3213 Counseling Adult Populations COU 3273 Advanced Counseling Methods and Social Work Practice II COU 4313 Behavioral Science Research COU 4413 Methods and Techniques in Marriage and Family Counseling COU 4513 Special Issues in the Behavioral Sciences COU 4583 Field Practicum PSY 1113 Psychology of Selfhood and the Christian Faith PSY 2323 Developmental Psychology PSY 2413 Statistics for Behavioral Sciences PSY 2423 Cultural Issues in the Helping Professions PSY 3313 Abnormal Psychology PSY 3333 Theories of Personality PSY 3443 Crisis Intervention and Management PSY 4113 History and Systems of Psychology PSY 4433 Psychology of Religion PSY 4483 Human Sexuality
+COU 2213 Counseling Children and Adolescents

+COU 2223 Addictive Behavior and Recovery

+COU 3213 Counseling Adult Populations

+COU 4313 Behavioral Science Research

+COU 4413 Methods and Techniques in Marriage and Family Counseling

+COU 4513 Special Issues in the Behavioral Sciences

+PSY 4113 History and Systems of Psychology

-- 1. All full-time students are to include one Bible, theology, or religion course each semester until degree requirements have been satisfied. - 2.
+- All full-time students are to include one Bible, theology, or religion course each semester until degree requirements have been satisfied. - 2.
 First-year students enrolled full-time are to include GES 1122 in their first semester schedule. - First-year students are to enroll in activity physical education courses each of their first two semesters at SAGU.
-Exceptions will be granted only with approval of the College Dean. - Veterans with at least 6 months of service may apply for and receive 4 hours of credit for physical education.
+Exceptions will be granted only with approval of the College Dean. - 4.
+Veterans with at least 6 months of service may apply for and receive 4 hours of credit for physical education.
 Contact the Registrar's Office.